 If you're a Fortune 500 with a 10-person GSOC team tracking employee travel across 80 countries, Factal gives your analysts a reliable, real-time feed of verified events.
 That's a real capability and they execute it well.

-Where Factal Falls Short for Field Teams
+Where Does Factal Fall Short for Field Teams?

 English-Language Bias